GitCirrus/GitCirrus/README.md

 # GitCirrus
-The source code for GitCirrus
+This is a public repository for reporting issues with the GitCirrus control panel